petergaultney/df-browse/README.md

 # df-browse
-Python module that provides curses-style browsing of a Pandas dataframe
+Python utility that provides curses-style browsing of a Pandas dataframe